-- Bugfixes:

-- EPUB: escape quotes in content.opf.

-- $\underline{\text{LaTeX}}^6/\text{PDF}$: allow hyphenations in typewriter font.

-- User7 interface:

-- Debug/warning/info levels should be displayed in a more coherent manner

-- Library interface:

-- Removed Book::set_verbosity method (uses a logger library instead).
+- Bugfixes: - EPUB: escape quotes in content.opf. - LaTeX/PDF: allow hyphenations in typewriter font. - $\underline{\text{User}}^6$ interface: - User interface is quite fancier, with progress bars and all - Debug/warning/info levels should be displayed in a more coherent manner - New --no-fancy option if you don't like the fancy UI (or if it doesn't work in your terminal) - New --force-emoji option to force emoji usage. - Library interface: - Removed Book::set\verbosity method (uses a logger library instead). - Now requires rustc >= 1.20.0

 - Breaking changes: - The template.tex template was quite modified.
-Crowbook now uses custom command for most mark-down elements, defined in the template.
-This allow an8 user to redefine the way the book is rendered without having to modify Crowbook itself.
-Unfortunately, as tex templates for previous Crowbook versions won't work anymore. - the resources.files option is now a YAML list of strings, instead of a comma-seprated string. - Add9 support for grammalecte grammar checker. - crowbook command takes a new argument, -S or --stats which displays stats on the book (currently, words and characters count). - Interactive10 fiction: - Added conditional blocks. - Options11: - output.xxx options can now take the "12 auto" value, which will infer the output file name based on the book file name. - output is a new option that can specify a series of format to render, with default output file name. - proofread.grammalecte and proofread.grammalecte.port allow respectively to enable grammar checking with Grammalecte and (optionnally) to specify the port to connect. - tex.margin.left, tex.margin.right, tex.margin.bottom and tex.margin.top are new options that allow to specify14 margins for LaTeX/PDF outputs. - tex.paper_size was renamed tex.paper_size.
+Crowbook now uses custom command for most markdown elements, defined in the template.
+This allow an user to redefine the way the book is rendered without having to modify Crowbook itself.
+Unfortunately, as tex templates for previous Crowbook versions won't work anymore. - the resources.files option is now a YAML list of strings, instead of a comma-seprated string. - $\underline{\mathrm{Add}}^{10}$ support for grammalecte grammar checker. - crowbook command takes a new argument, -S or --stats which displays stats on the book (currently, words and characters count). - Interactive fiction: - Added conditional blocks. - Options: - output.xxx options can now take the "13 auto" value, which will infer the output file name based on the book file name. - output is a new option that can specify a series of format to render, with default output file name.